ychoi04/mica-gd405/lectures/w3-assignments.md

 1. Go back to one of your type design from last week.
 1. Refine the design (formally and conceptually).
 This time, think about the rules that define your design across multiple letters.
 1. Think about how the design can be expanded to create a range of expressions.
-1. Think about how much you can push before it breaks.
-1. Apply at least two variables (`mouseX` and `mouseY`) instead of hard-coded numbers to control the typographic forms.
+1. Apply at least two variables (`mouseX` and `mouseY`) instead of hard-coded numbers to control the typographic properties.
 For instance, apply them to letter width, height, thickness, x-height, etc.
 1. Test your sketch and refine as necessary.

 ### Deliverables